 When I embarked on Whole 30 I was not sure what the 30 days would have in store for me.
 Whole 30 is a 30 day diet reset that emphasizes eating whole, fresh foods like fruits, vegetables, lean meats, nuts, seeds and healthy fats.
-While I have become a big advocate of Over the course of the 30 day challenge, I experienced more focus and clarity, increased energy and lost 5 lbs.
+Over the course of the 30 day challenge, I experienced more focus and clarity, increased energy and lost 5 lbs.

 Here are the things I learned from my 30 days of Whole 30:

 - New Creative Dishes– By having to create meals without a lot of my staple foods (grains, breads, pastas, dairy) I found myself drawn to researching new recipes and Whole 30 approved dishes.

 - The Pleasure of Food Focus– A surprising discovery during Whole 30 was that by shifting my focus from what I couldn’t eat on Whole 30 to what I could eat, I was able to really enjoy my meals and look forward to planning what I was going to eat.